Necrolesian/morrowind-mod-list/list.md

 This is actually a pretty nifty feature, but there's one issue with it that prevents me from recommending it.
 In addition to changing the radius, time and color values of light sources, TLAD (including the Necro Edit version) also adjusts a few other light attributes, including the weight and value of many carryable light sources, in ways that make a lot of sense.
 LTBD's light source override list unfortunately omits these changes.

 I think some of these adjustments are pretty important, so I recommend turning this feature **off** and instead using the next mod on this list to adjust light color and radius.
-(It can also remove the flicker effect from many lights, and we'll need to use a plugin for interior daylight - see the next mod on this list for discussion about that.)

 - Use True Skyrimized Torches overrides for lights that can be carried